 Beverages

 And finally we get to the wonderful world of beverages, which in fact to some extent carries the gastronomic complications of the pastries they accompany.
 The are a number of options, but my personal favourite is Majoon (mix).
 It's puree of ice cream, milk and dates, so very thick, topped with banana, honey, pistachio and a touch of coconut.
 Nice strong complimentary flavours.
+Other notable favourites are havij bastani, which is carrot juice with persian ice cream (saffron, rosewater, cream), almost like a float.
+I know, you're thinking carrot juice and ice cream?
+And I say, root beer and ice cream?

 You can also try various fresh juices, such as carrot juice, pomegranate juice and various shakes like cantaloupe and banana and milk.